-The address latches function differently with the DP8422V, For Port B, if GRANTB is asserted, the address will be DP84T22.
-The DP8422V, DP84T22 will latch the address of latched with AREQB asserted.
-If GRANTB is negated, the the currently granted port.
-If Port A is currently granted, the address will latch on the first or second positive edge of CLK after GRANTB is asserted depending on the programaddress will be latched as described in Section 4.5.1.
-If Port A is not granted, and requests an access, the address will ming bits R0, R1. be latched on the first or second positive edge of CLK after
+The address latches function differently with the DP8422V, DP84T22.
+The DP8422V, DP84T22 will latch the address of the currently granted port.
+If Port A is currently granted, the address will be latched as described in Section 4.5.1.
+If Port A is not granted, and requests an access, the address will be latched on the first or second positive edge of CLK after GRANTB has been negated depending on the programming bits R0, R1.